Iceland and the International Monetary Fund: History of IMF - Iceland relations

-Iceland and the Global Financial Crisis (2007-2011)
+Iceland and the 2008 financial crisis

-The global financial crisis in 2007 was an economic depression when banks took major risks to invest in businesses.
-Other financial institutions had to give money to banks to bail them out of debts.
-Following the global financial crisis, Iceland's banking sector collapsed, leading to widespread unemployment.
+During the 2008 financial crisis, Iceland's banking sector collapsed, leading to widespread unemployment.
 Following thereafter, three of Iceland's major banks: Kaupthing, Landsbanki and Glitnir were unable to refinance their short term debts.
 The banks had liabilities in excess of 80 percent of GDP.
 Investors began to pull their money out of Iceland's banks, depreciating the value of their currency, the Icelandic krona (ISK).
 This was triggered by an insolvency of the private banking sector.
 The largest Icelandic banks had liabilities in excess of 80 percent of GDP.